nishithpandey/NanoRaft/site-src/src/blog/2023-02-15-log-replication.md

 AppendEntriesRequest.
 This simple yet effective policy dynamically adapts batch sizes to the request rate.

-MicroRaft limits the maximum number of log entries in AppendEntriesRequests via [`RaftConfig.getAppendEntriesRequestBatchSize()`](https://github.com/MicroRaft/MicroRaft/blob/master/microraft/src/main/java/io/microraft/RaftConfig.java).
+NanoRaft limits the maximum number of log entries in AppendEntriesRequests via [`RaftConfig.getAppendEntriesRequestBatchSize()`](https://github.com/NanoRaft/NanoRaft/blob/master/nanoraft/src/main/java/io/nanoraft/RaftConfig.java).
 This is to prevent the leader from saturating the network with large messages and causing the followers to suspect its liveliness.